CristinaMarilena/ImageOptimizationService/README.md

 I have implemented in a very basic form and MVC test for ImageController, an unit test for AmazonClientUtils class and a service mocking test for OptimazedImageService.

-The application fails to run because of invalid Amazon credentials but I do plan to make it fully functional because it's a great way for learning how to work with Amazon Services.
+The application fails to run because of invalid Amazon credentials but I do plan to make it fully functional because it's a great way for learning how to work with Amazon Services :)